Configuring collaboration tools

 - Link project documentation to your team's work across Jira Software, Confluence, and Team Calendars for Confluence

 - Centralize your team leaves in Team Calendar for Confluence

-Connect to Hipchat (group and private chat), Confluence (wiki), or Team Calendars for Confluence to get issue notifications in your chat rooms, link project documentation to stories and epics, centralize your team leave, and more.
+Connect to Confluence (wiki) or Team Calendars for Confluence to link project documentation to stories and epics, centralize your team leave, and more.

 Connecting Jira Software to your collaboration tools

-Follow the instructions on Integrating with collaboration tools (Jira admin documentation) to connect Jira Software to Confluence and/or Hipchat.
+Follow the instructions on Integrating with collaboration tools (Jira admin documentation) to connect Jira Software to Confluence.

 Here are some of the features that you'll unlock by integrating Jira Software and Confluence.
-For a full feature overview, see Using Jira applications with Hipchat and Using Jira applications with Confluence.
+For a full feature overview, see Using Jira applications with Confluence.